 ash.
 That means "00000001" (binary for 2) shifted by 3 becomes "00001000" (binary for 8), because a positive shift is leftwards.
 In other words: 1 * 2^3.

 Since buttons 1–5 are positions 1–5 in the 8-bit byte, then the mask for a button can be made by shifting a "1" until it is in the same position.
 For exmaple, "00000001" to "00000100" for button 3 would be a shift of 2, which is one less than the button number.

 setqbutton 3) (

 -button 1)) => 4

-Therefore, a command can be written to inform the Xserver a pointer button has been pressed, and the same command can be used for releasing the pointer button by confirming the button with mask the Xserver returns when the pointer is queried.
+Therefore, a command can be written to inform the Xserver a pointer button has been pressed, and the same command can be used for releasing the pointer button by confirming the button with the mask the Xserver returns when the pointer is queried.

-Toggle primary button for "press" or "release", f.e. drag'n drop without accidental drop, text selection, or anything else distinguishing a button press from a button release event.
+Toggle primary button for "press" or "release", f.e. text selection, drag'n drop without accidental drop, or anything else distinguishing a button press from a button release event.